Technion-Kishony-lab/data-to-paper/INSTALL.md

      - During installation, select 'Yes' when asked to install missing packages on-the-fly.
      - After installation, you may need to add the TeX binaries to your PATH!

-Remember to check that all paths are set correctly in your system to access the LaTeX tools from the command line.

 ### Install using Docker

 Note, GUI app is not currently supported in the docker container.
 If you need to run the GUI app, please install the app on your local machine.